-He has been an external examiner at the University of Sheffield, Glasgow Caledonian University and is currently an examiner at Aston University.
+He has been an external examiner at the University of Sheffield, Glasgow Caledonian University and Aston University.

 He has examined at doctoral level at more than 10 Universities in the UK as well as international examining in France, Holland and Australia.

 - 1980-Present British Pharmacological Society (Elected Fellow in 2006, Awarded Honorary Fellowship 2019)